Monitoring RabbitMQ With Prometheus and Grafana

 Grafana

-• intuitive dashboard design and easy to create various dashboards
+• intuitive dashboard design and easy-to-create various dashboards

 • simple to customize your dashboard by editing rows, panels, zooms, graphs